-Ame vs Okashi: What is the Difference in Meaning?
+Ame vs. Okashi: What’s the Difference in Meaning?

-Okashi, Wagashi, and Dagashi are 3 Japanese words for snacks or confectionery, but they have a somewhat different meaning as I wrote about it before.
+Okashi, Wagashi, and Dagashi are 3 Japanese words for snacks or confectionery.
+But they slightly differ in meaning, as I wrote before.

 What is Ame (飴)?